 Solo, acoustic featuring Rebecca Day (vocals, acoustic guitar)

-Duo featuring Rebecca Day and Jen Day-Thompson (viola, vocals)
+Duo featuring Rebecca Day and Jen Day-Thompson (viola, vocals, harmonies, acoustic guitar)

 Trio featuring Acoustic percussion or Drums

-Full band featuring bass and drums (5 piece)
+Full band featuring bass and drums (4 to 5 piece)

 In 2013, Rebecca welded her songwriting styling and music to Jen's viola and lyrical co-writing skills, and formed The Crazy Daysies.

 The group performs through out the southeast, most recently performing in cities such as Orlando, West Palm Beach and Palm Coast, FL, St. Simon's Island, GA, and Folly Beach, SC for their summer tour.
 The trio has performed in the VIP lounge of West Palm's Coral Sky Ampitheatre for a Tim McGraw concert.
-The full band enjoys playing on the main stage for shows at venues such as The Greater Jacksonville Fair.
+The full band enjoys playing on the main stage for shows at venues such as The Greater Jacksonville Fair and various festivals such as The Blue Crab Fest. in Palatka, FL.

 The Crazy Daysies original music has garnered attention from media such as Folio Weekly, EU Jacksonville, The Lake Murray Times, Arbus Magazine and more.
 Their original music can be heard on podcasts such as Women of Substance Radio, and internet radio stations such as Bandwagon Network Radio.
-Their sister's song, ;Cheers to Gettin' Sober,' has had FM radio station airplay.
+The first song the sisters co-wrote together, 'Cheers to Gettin' Sober,' has had FM radio station airplay.
 The trio has appeared multiple times on morning talk show, First Coast Living.